httpthaes/solar-system-sim/README-en-US.md

 ---

-## 💻 Technologies Used

-- HTML5
-- CSS3
-- JavaScript

----

 ## 🌠 Credits

 This project was developed based on [SolarView](https://github.com/CogniSolver/solar-system), created by **Bijay Pandey**.

 The original project served as the initial structure for the solar system.
 From that foundation, I developed new features, interactions, and improvements.

----

-## 📚 Project Goal

-This is a study project developed for educational purposes.

-The idea was to use a topic I'm deeply interested in to make learning programming both creative and motivating.